Find out how accessible our website is, how to report accessibility issues and what to do if you can’t access parts of this website.

 Some webpages and documents don’t have headings that are descriptive and well-structured.
 This fails WCAG 2.1 success criterion 2.4.6 (headings and labels).
-We plan to amend headings and labels by September 2020.
+We plan to amend these headings and labels.
 When we publish new content we’ll make sure our use of headings and labels meets accessibility standards.

 We don’t categorise any of the accessibility issues on greensuffolk.org as a disproportionate burden to fix, within the meaning of the regulations.

 Content that’s not within the scope of the accessibility regulations